Ragamuffin War: Declaration of independence

-Pushing to consolidate their power, Antônio de Souza Neto declared the independence of the Riograndense or Piratini Republic on 11 September 1836, with Bento Gonçalves as president nominee.
+Pushing to consolidate their power, Antônio de Souza Neto declared the independence of the Riograndense, or the Republic of Piratini, on 11 September 1836, with Bento Gonçalves as president nominee.
 However, Gonçalves was arrested and jailed by imperial forces until he escaped in 1837, returning to the province and bringing the revolution to a head.
 Nonetheless, Porto Alegre was recaptured by the empire and the rebels never managed to regain it.

-Led by the Italian revolutionary Giuseppe Garibaldi, who joined the rebels in 1836, and Anita Garibaldi, the revolution spread north through Santa Catarina, which adjoined Rio Grande do Sul.
-One of the main cities of Santa Catarina, Laguna, was taken by the rebels but fell back into imperial hands after four months.
+Led by the Italian revolutionary Giuseppe Garibaldi, who joined the rebels in 1836, and his wife, Anita Garibaldi, the revolution spread north through Santa Catarina, which adjoined Rio Grande do Sul.
+Without an appropriate port for their newborn republican navy, the revolutionaires aimed for one of the main cities of Santa Catarina, Laguna, which was taken by the rebels but fell back into imperial hands after four months.
 It was in this struggle that Garibaldi gained his first military experience and got on the road leading to his becoming the famed military leader of the Unification of Italy.
 The rebel forces were also aided financially and indirect military support by the Uruguayan government led by José Fructuoso Rivera.
 The Uruguayans had the intention of creating a political union with the Riograndense Republic to create a new stronger state.

 Resultant peace

 The rebels refused an offer of amnesty in 1840.
 In 1842, they issued a Republican constitution as a last attempt to maintain power.
-The same year saw General Lima e Silva take command of Imperial forces in the area, and try to negotiate a settlement.
+The same year saw General Lima e Silva take command of Imperial forces in the area and try to negotiate a settlement.

 On 1 March 1845, the peace negotiations led by Lima e Silva and Antônio Vicente da Fontoura concluded with the signing of the Green Poncho Treaty (Portuguese: Tratado de Poncho Verde) between the two sides, in Dom Pedrito.
 The treaty offered the rebels a full amnesty, full incorporation into the imperial army and the choice of the next provincial president.
 All the debts of the Riograndense Republic were paid off by the Empire and a tariff of 25% was introduced on imported charque.
 The Riograndense and Juliana Republics remained in the Empire of Brazil and are now two states of the Federative Republic of Brazil, Rio Grande do Sul and Santa Catarina respectively.

 As a goodwill gesture, the rebels chose Lima e Silva as the next provincial president.